Locations:

 How is subglottic stenosis diagnosed?

-Your healthcare provider will perform a physical examination and ask you about your symptoms.
-If they suspect subglottic stenosis, they may perform a number of tests, which may include:
+Your healthcare provider will perform a physical examination.
+They’ll ask about your medical history and your symptoms.
+If they suspect subglottic stenosis, they may refer you to an ear, nose and throat specialist (ENT or otolaryngologist).
+The specialist may perform tests, including:

 Management and Treatment